ICAZ117/mocside/README.md

 * remove the show input/output button, or add functionality in workspace
 * Grades in the grades section of a student profile are calculated wrong, or static
 * Style Security Page in Student Profile

-STYLE FIXES
-* Course Edit...change to course dashboard
+* Style Course Edit
-* Lab Edit
+* Style Lab Edit
-* Problems
-    * Highlighting problems
-* Workspace
+* Stlye Problems to have color background based on percent of problem complete, maybe do for labs as well?
-* Combine Logout, with profile pic, and link to profile
+* Combine Logout with profile pic, into dropdown menu with link to profile and logout button
-* DeleteModals on Courses, Labs, & Problems
+* Style DeleteModals on Courses, Labs, & Problems
+* Style joining error modal on course Enroll
+* Profile Page add change email, and password functionality
+* profile page add delete user....really jsut disables user in order to keep the data stored
+* Complete new iteration of the workspace console and terminal connection to backend docker